VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice: Recurrence and transience of the VRJP, proof of Theorem

+The only new point relative to \cite{disertori23:_trans} is to translate these field estimates into transience of the VRJP through the random-conductance representation.

-Recall that \(C_{i,j}\) is the random conductance of the discrete time process obtained from the VRJP, to show that VRJP is transient, it suffices to look at effective resistance between \(1\) and \(\delta_{L}\) for \(\Lambda_{L}\) with wired boundary:
+Recall that \(C_{i,j}\) denotes the random conductances of the discrete-time chain associated with the VRJP.
+To prove transience, it suffices to estimate the effective resistance between \(1\) and \(\delta_L\) in the wired finite-volume network: